micky008/CakePHP-2-Smarty-3-Helper-Plugin/README.md

 CakePHP 2 & Smarty 3
 ================

 A simple CakePHP 2.x Plugin to get up and running with Smarty 3.

-I have tested this with CakePHP 2.4 and above, but should work easily with anything above 2.x.
+I have tested this with CakePHP 2.4 and above, but should work with little modification with anything above 2.x.

 ## Installation

-### Smarty 3
+#### Smarty 3
 First we need to install Smarty 3, you can do this using composer.

 Add the following to your composer.json